 By studying an international master’s degree, you are exposed to academics who have different and interesting perspectives on topic areas.
 Allowing you to discuss new concepts and ideas, whilst challenging your assumptions.
 Furthermore, research suggests that U.S. employers consider American graduates who have studied in the U.K. to be more well-rounded, have stronger communication skills and a greater “cross-cultural understanding” than their counterparts who studied in the U.S.

-The U.K is home to one of the biggest and most diverse women’s football (read: soccer) leagues on the planet, the FA Women’s Super League.
-Featuring some of the most successful female soccer teams in the world such as Manchester City Women, Chelsea Ladies and Arsenal Women.
+The U.K is home to some of the biggest and most diverse football (read: soccer) leagues on the planet, the Premier League and the FA Women’s Super League.
+Featuring some of the most successful teams in the world such as Manchester City, Chelsea, Tottenham, Manchester United and Arsenal.

-In our opinion, not bad company to keep if you have an interest in female soccer.
+In our opinion, not bad company to keep if you have an interest in soccer.

 Also, the power of the sports industry in the U.K. cannot be underestimated.
 As of 2010, the sports industry generated an estimated £20.3 billion for the U.K. economy each year.